-"Same Restaurant Sales Growth" means the increase in annual gross revenue of a particular Pizza Pizza or Pizza 73 restaurant as compared to sales in the previous year, where the restaurant was open at least 13 months in each year.
-Additionally, for a Pizza 73 restaurant whose Restaurant Territory was adjusted due to an Additional Restaurant, the Step-Out payment is added to sales to arrive at same store sales.
+"Same Store Sales Growth" means the increase in annual gross revenue of a particular Pizza Pizza or Pizza 73 restaurant as compared to sales in the previous year, where the restaurant was open at least 13 months in each year.
+Additionally, for a Pizza 73 restaurant having a Restaurant Territory that was adjusted due to an Additional Restaurant, the Step-Out payment is added to sales to arrive at same store sales.